Osburn, Idaho

-Osburn is a city in Shoshone County, Idaho, United States.
-Located in the Silver Valley mining region of northern Idaho, its population was 1,555 at the 2010 census.
+Osburn is a city in Shoshone County, Idaho, United States, located in the Silver Valley mining region of northern Idaho.
+As of the 2020 census, Osburn had a population of 1,567.

 History

 The city was named for Bill Osborne, who established a trading post here.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.33 sqmi, of which, 1.31 sqmi is land and 0.02 sqmi is water.